 As strength coaches one thing that enables us to advance a trainee, or athlete is being able to identify weaknesses.
-It’s sort of counterintuitive because even though we’re called “strength coaches” in many cases it’s our abilities to investigate and identify weaknesses that makes us successful.
-It’s sort of like we’re the Sherlock Holmes of the iron game!
+It’s sort of counterintuitive because even though we’re called “strength coaches” in many cases the ability for us to investigate and identify weaknesses is what makes us successful.
+It’s sort of like we’re the Sherlock Holmes detectives of the iron game!

 The Frontal Plane Of Motion

-Looking at how the body moves we are only capable of moving through three different planes of motion.
-Of those three planes we are looking at the sagittal plane, the frontal plane, and the transverse plane.
+We are only capable of moving through three different planes of motion.
+Of those three planes of motion we are looking at the sagittal plane, the frontal plane, and the transverse plane.
 For the sake of today’s discussion I want to address the frontal plane of motion especially because this tends to be a weakness for many folks in terms of their training.

 To understand the frontal plane I want you to imagine standing upright with your hands down by your sides.
 Now without being gross imagine your body being separated into segments that divides your body into front and rear halves.
 This line of division is essentially the frontal plane of motion.